Skip to main content

 So it bears mentioning that WP Engine actually does do a pretty good deal for WordPress.
 You can cherry-pick specific ways it hasn’t contributed much, and you could certainly make a reasonable case they should be doing more.
 But to say they’ve given “$0” strikes me as pretty deliberately misleading.

 WP Engine pays several staff members to contribute work hours to WordPress core (again, maybe the number should be greater than it is, but it’s definitely not zero), on top of the full-time maintenance of plugins, themes, and apps like Advanced Custom Fields, WP Migrate, WP GraphQL, Genesis, Local WP, and many others—all of which used by countless thousands of WordPress users every day.
+(In some parts of the community, many of those plugins are even considered essential enough to be part of WordPress core.)

 This is to say nothing of WP Engine sponsoring of WordCamps, creating their own tutorials and educational material, their own events, and so on and so forth.